Lid-Driven Cavity Flow#

 Parameter File#

 Lethe simulations are controlled by parameter files which possess the extension .prm.
-This is the default text format of the ParameterHandler class of the deal.ii library from which Lethe derives.
+This is the default text format of the ParameterHandler class of the deal.II library from which Lethe derives.
 For more information on this class, you may refer to the deal.II documentation.

 Parameter files are made of subsections which describe a portion of the simulation (e.g. mesh generation, physical properties, simulation control).
 In parameter files, lines starting with # are comments.
 Parameters are set using the following syntax: